jxsl13/backupfs/README.md

 	var (
-		// first layer: abstracts away the volume prefix (on Unix the it is an empty string) volume     = filepath.VolumeName(os.Args[0]) // determined from application path base       = BackupFS.NewVolumeFS(volume, afero.NewMemMapFS())
+		// first layer: abstracts away the volume prefix (on Unix the it is an empty string) volume     = filepath.VolumeName(os.Args[0]) // determined from application path base       = backupfs.NewVolumeFS(volume, backupfs.NewOSFS())
 		backupPath = "/var/opt/app/backups"

-		// second layer: abstracts away a path prefix backup = BackupFS.NewPrefixFS(backupPath, base)
+		// second layer: abstracts away a path prefix backup = backupfs.NewPrefixFS(base, backupPath)

-		// third layer: hides the backup location in order to prevent recursion masked = BackupFS.NewHiddenFS(backupPath, base)
+		// third layer: hides the backup location in order to prevent recursion masked = backupfs.NewHiddenFS(base, backupPath)

-		// fourth layer: backup on write filesystem with rollback BackupFS = BackupFS.NewBackupFS(masked, backup)
+		// fourth layer: backup on write filesystem with rollback backupFS = backupfs.NewBackupFS(masked, backup)
 	)
-	// you may use BackupFS at this point like the os package
+	// you may use backupFS at this point like the os package
-	// except for the BackupFS.Rollback() machanism which
+	// except for the backupFS.Rollback() machanism which
 	// allows you to rollback filesystem modifications.
 }
 ```

 ## Example